0xd3ba/among-llms/docs/guide.md

 - An agent receives a majority of the votes.
 - The vote duration exceeds the limit specified in the [`AppConfiguration`](../allms/config.py) class.

 Once the vote ends, the agent with the most votes will be *terminated*.
+Your goal is to avoid yourself from getting terminated.

 ---